niklasbuschmann/contrast/_posts/2020-04-24-Retrieval-based-Chatbot.md

 [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) is a common approach in information retrieval.
 It provides a measure of how similar two documents are based on their content.
 In this project, the two documents are, first, a user query and, second, an FAQ database from which a respose is retrieved.
 For this project, model performance was best when using lemmatization and TF-IDF encoding.

 The cosine similarity matching approach is also compared to other common machine learning models.
-[More details on the project here](https://github.com/bilha-analytics/ncov_bot_app).
+[More details on the project here](https://github.com/bilha-analytics/ncov_bot_app), and try out the app [here](https://ncov-bot-app.herokuapp.com/)

 **Libraries used**